jimmoffitt/rbHistoricalPT/README.md

             Running
             Finished

-    The first step is submitting a Historical Job description.
+    The first step is submitting a Historical job description.
 These job descriptions are formatted in JSON and include a title, the date range of interest, the output format, and a rules file.
 This script loads these details from a YAML file.
 For this example code the job description file is named HistoricalRequest.yaml.
     Again, you can name these job description files as you want and pass it in as the second argument when creating